sjmini/sjmini.github.io/_posts/2020-03-20-pwnable_ascii.markdown

 2. only allow addresses range in ascii

 because libc is loaded in fixed location, we can just use libc to launch ROP attack.
-So, first, I will hijack control flow of the program by exploiting a buffer overflow vulnerability
+First, I will hijack control flow of the program by exploiting a buffer overflow vulnerability.
+After that, I will launch ROP attack to obtain privileged shell by calling execve.

+Let's first calculated how many bytes are required to exploit the buffer overflow vulnerability.

+{% highlight c %}
+0xffeb6570:	0xf77417eb	0xf7568700	0x00000000	0x41414141(buf start loc)
+0xffeb6580:	0xffeb6600	0xf7748010	0xf75c8cab	0xffeb6640
+0xffeb6590:	0xf771b000	0xf771b000	0xffeb6628(sfp)	0x0804865f(ret)
+{% endhighlight %}